 While libraries still stock CDs, and sometimes audio cassettes, many are moving toward a digital content model that allows you to download audio books to your iPod or other listening device.
 Just like physical books, digital titles circulate for a limited time period.
 Simply download them from home using your library account number, and the files will revert back to the library’s digital shelf on their due date.
 Along with digital content, libraries offer users assistance in the form of online tutorials, free how-to workshops and one-on-one staff support.

 Don’t overlook college and university libraries as possible audiobook sources.
 The collections at many campus libraries are available to community users through free or fee-based memberships.

 Speaking of libraries, many raise funds through annual or seasonal used book sales.
 These sales generally include a number of audiobooks priced at $1 or $2 apiece.
 As digital content becomes more prevalent, watch for libraries to transfer more audiobooks from their shelves to the book sale tables.
 In addition to annual sales, many libraries have permanent used book shelves where you can purchase materials any time of year.

 LOTC tip: Whether you borrow or purchase them, heavy circulation takes a toll on audiobooks.
 Scratched or dirty CDs may skip or stop playing altogether.
-GE offers an easy-to-use compact disc cleaning system, available online or in stores for less than $10.
+GE offers an easy-to-use compact disc cleaning system, available online or in stores.
 If cleaning doesn’t do the trick, be sure to report CD damage to a library staff member so the disc can be repaired or removed from circulation.

 Open Culture and Books Should Be Free are two sites that provide links to hundreds of free audiobooks.
 Most of these are classic titles in the public domain (i.e., not privately copyrighted).
 While many of the links take you directly to a downloadable file, others connect you to a service like Audible.com (described below), where you’ll need to register to receive the free audiobook.